Are you considering separating from your spouse?

 Otherwise, the couple may not attempt reconciliation while living together for more than 90 days within a one-year period.

-Contact Mandeep S. Saggi.
+Contact Mandeep S. Saggi at Saggi Law Firm.
 During the year leading up to your official divorce proceedings, he’ll make himself readily available with his resources at your disposal.
 By the time your divorce proceedings officially begin, he’ll have set the pieces up to protect your property, rights and peace of mind in the wake of parting with your spouse.